Respiratory Rate in Children – What’s Normal and What’s Not?

 These conditions, individually or combined, demand immediate medical intervention.

 A child’s health is of foremost importance to any parent.
-But often, what happens is early signs are neglected.
+But often, early signs are neglected.
 The respiratory rate is highly important and needs to be monitored.
 Any irregularity should be immediately taken care of before it worsens.

 It is possible to measure the respiratory rate even without any sophisticated tools.
 You could easily determine if your child faces any difficulty breathing either from their face or by measuring the rate.
 We can see our children grow into healthy individuals with little care and timely medical supervision.